National Statistic: yes

 The estimates do not include earnings of self-employed people and are not just a measure of pay settlements since they also reflect compositional changes within the workforce.
 Since the AWE is not available at a more detailed level than all construction, the same index is used to represent labour costs for each of the sub-indices produced.

-For housing repair and maintenance, a combination of the CPI for “services for the regular repair of dwelling” is used to measure changes in labour costs.
+For housing repair and maintenance, a combination of the CPIs for plumbers, electricians, carpenters and decorators are used to measure changes to labour costs.

 Weights are applied to account for the varying balance of material, labour and plant costs related to each individual project.
-The overall index structure used to compile the top-level index for all construction can be seen in Figure 1:
+Weights are then applied at each level of the index structure, as seen in Figure 1:

 To calculate the labour, material and plant weights for the housing indices, the median cost is calculated from the labour, material and plant ratios of businesses that focus on housing work.
 The same process is repeated for the other sectors.
 The median measurement is used, rather than a weighted mean, because there is already a potential bias towards large companies in making this calculation.
 The calculation requires data from both the annual and monthly survey for the same year, and it is only the largest companies that are fully enumerated in both surveys.

 For new work, two representative projects have been used for both housing and infrastructure.
-The resulting indices having been weighted together using weights estimated from data provided by Barbour ABI.
-The weights are fixed and are as follows:
+The resulting indices have been weighted together using weights estimated from data provided by Barbour ABI, a construction intelligence service.

-Detached house (65%) and Apartment building (35%)
+housing - detached house (65%) and apartment building (35%)

-Infrastructure – Road (90%) and Bridge (10%)
+infrastructure - road (90%) and bridge (10%)

-Stage 3 and 4 weights
+Stage 3 and 4

 Mark-up for profit margin

-The Fame dataset, from Bureau van Dijk, has been used to access the financial information of Construction businesses.
+The Fame dataset, from Bureau van Dijk, has been used to access the financial information of construction businesses.
 A criterion was defined to identify appropriate businesses, leading to the selection of 715 currently active firms, from which the mean average for turnover and gross profit has been calculated.
 The mark-up is then produced using the following formula: